Vopaaz/checkpointing/docs/docs/caveats.md

       Running it gives you another result,
       and it shows how the function gets skipped or re-executed.

-## Falsely skipped cases

-### Changing reference function logic
+## Changing reference function

 checkpointing only watches the code change of the decorated function itself.
-Any reference function are only identified by their reference, while the change of code logic cannot be captured.
+Any reference function are only identified by their reference, meaning that the change of code logic cannot be captured.

 === "1st run"